yewstack/yew/examples/README.md

 ## Help out

-Most examples have an "improvements" section in their README.md which lists ways to improve the example.

-The biggest point of improvement is the presentation of the examples (ex. styling).
+If one of the examples catches your interest, look for the "improvements" section in its `README` file.
+Most examples list a few ideas for how to improve them.
+Consider starting with those but don't hesitate to improve an example in other ways either.

+One problem that currently plagues most examples is the lack of styling.
+Please help us make the examples look as flashy as possible!